You might have heard or seen the term “gold ton” or “gold tonne” used.

 A 240-pound mistake could cost you 3,500 oz of gold bullion.

-A potential fiat US dollar valued mistake of about $5.25 million at the moment given today’s spot gold price of around $1,500 oz.
+A potential fiat US dollar valued mistake of about $5.25 million at the moment given today’s gold price per ounce of around $1,500 oz.

-If you have an interest in best practices for buying gold and selling gold, be sure to pick up our free SD Bullion Guide.
+If you have an interest in best practices for buying gold and selling gold, be sure to pick up our free Gold & Silver Guide.